-Let’s find out the difference, and pros and cons of printer toner vs ink, even if the answers ultimately come to knowing yourself as much as these printer products.
+Let’s find out all these differences and the pros and cons of printer toner vs ink, even if the answers ultimately come to know yourself as much as these printer products.

 In short, the main difference between printer toner vs ink is the type of material used to print.
 Ink cartridges house liquid ink and are employed in inkjet printers.
 Toner cartridges house toner (or powder) and are employed in laser printers.

 For a deeper dive — including some jaw-dropping insights on the science behind printer toner vs ink— we suggest you read our article Understand the Difference Between Toner and Ink (And How it Can Transform Your Office Budget).